* 40,000 people told to evacuate as heavy rain continues

 * Relief flights evacuate tourists from worst-hit resorts

-* Nearly 60,000 people without electricity
+* Nearly 60,000 people without electricity (Updates number of evacuated)

 By Tom Westbrook and Benjamin Weir